creusot-rs/creusot/CONTRIBUTING.md

-We thank you, contributor, for working for improving the Creusot tool for Rust verification.
+We thank you, contributor, for working to improve the Creusot tool for Rust verification.

 In order to be able to merge contributions to the source code of